 Mobility databases are developed in a similar fashion as thermodynamic databases, i.e. following the CALPHAD method.
-The difference being that a mobility database contains optimised parameters that enter a model that describes the logarithm of the atomic mobility, rather than the Gibb's free energy, which is the case for a thermodynamic database.
-The parameters in a mobility database have been optimised by experts after assessing available experimental information and using an optimisation tool specifically designed for this purpose and which is provided within the DICTRA software.
-The so-called thermodynamic factors, which are required during the optimisation of mobility parameters from experimental inter- or intrinsic-diffusion data, depend on the selected thermodynamic description.
-For this reason a mobility database is only fully compatible to a specific thermodynamic description.
+The difference being that a mobility database contains optimized parameters that enter a model that describes the logarithm of the atomic mobility, rather than the Gibb's free energy, which is the case for a thermodynamic database.
+The parameters in a mobility database have been optimized by experts after assessing available experimental information and using an optimization tool specifically designed for this purpose and which is provided within the Add-on Diffusion Module (DICTRA) and Precipitation Module (TC-PRISMA).

 If you need assistance in selecting the optimum set of databases, please do not hesitate to contacts us.
-We will be happy to assist you.

-MOBFE3 is the specialised steel database.
-MOBFE3 is intended for use with the TCFE8 database.
+MOBFE5 is the specialised steel database compatiable with the TCFE10 database.

 MOBMG1 is the specialised magnesium-based database and is intended for use with the TCMG5 database.

 MOBCU3 is the specialised copper-based database and is intended for use with the TCCU3 database.

 MOBSLD1 is the specialised solder alloys database and is intended for use with TCSLD3.